core-wg/oscore/draft-ietf-core-object-security.md

 ## OSCORE Octet Registry {#oscore-octet}

 It is requested that IANA create a new registry entitled "OSCORE Octet".
-The registry should be created with the Standards Action policy.
+The registry should be created with the Expert Review policy.
+Guidelines for the experts are provided in {{exp-instr}}.

 The columns of the registry are:

 * bit position: This indicates the position of the bit in the OSCORE Octet, starting at 0 for the least significant bit.
-The bit position must be an integer or a range of integers, in the range 0 to 7.
+The bit position must be an integer or a range of integers, in the range 0 to 63.

 * name: The name is present to make it easier to refer to and discuss the registration entry.
 The value is not used in the protocol.
 Names are to be unique in the table.